Gicaa/rosalind_problems/README.md

 # rosalind_problems
-Solving exercises from the Rosalind website https://rosalind.info/about/
+Solving exercises from the Rosalind website using Python https://rosalind.info/about/

 Improving my bioinformatics skills